wp-plugins/slick-doc-it/readme.txt

 == Description ==

 Removed till further development time can be properly alloted.

+If anyone is interested in helping further this project please contact info@slickremix.com